 Get 10% off orders over £60 and 20% off orders over £200.
 Use the code eppdiscount at checkout.

-The following online practice tests are specifically designed to help students familiarise themselves with the demands of the CEM Select assessment used by The Royal Masonic School for Girls.
-These practice tests will help your child accustom themselves with all the modules covering Verbal, Numerical and Non-Verbal ability:
+The following full practice and skill practice online tests are specifically designed to help students familiarise themselves with the demands of the CEM Select assessment used by The Royal Masonic School for Girls.
+They will help your child accustom themselves with all the modules covering Verbal, Numerical and Non-Verbal ability:

 Our practice tests aim to show what sort of questions were included in The Royal Masonic School for Girls 11+ exam past papers.
 The information provided about The Royal Masonic School for Girls was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.